Alpine, Arizona: History

 Located approximately 75 miles south of the Navajo Nation, Alpine was settled in 1876 by Anderson Bush, a European-American who built a log house there.
 He originally used it as a trading post known as "Fort Bush".
 Bush sold his holdings in 1879 to William Maxwell and Fred Hamblin, Mormon settlers who established the town as a Mormon community.
 They named the community for its lofty elevation.
+Alpine has been affected by the Wallow Fire, the largest wildfire in Arizona's history, which entered New Mexico, burning 538,049 acres in 2011.

 The Alpine post office has the ZIP code of 85920.

 Geography

 Alpine is located at an elevation of 8050 ft above sea level in the eastern end of the White Mountains and surrounded by the Apache-Sitgreaves National Forest.
 Alpine is near the headwaters of the San Francisco River and six miles from the New Mexico border.
 Alpine is a popular destination for hunting, fishing, and camping.
 As of 1960, it was the highest place in the United States where farming was successfully conducted.
+It has the highest golf course in Arizona, Alpine Golf and Country Club at 8,200 feet.